 - At March 2009 Westpac employed approximately 38,000 people in Australia, New Zealand and around the world.

 - Westpac has approximately 530,000 people and institutions in Australia and around the world who are shareholders.

 - From November 2009 Westpac began offering an interest free loan to help eligible Australians make green improvements to their homes.

 Interest rates can be a confusing part of banking and can distract you when you are trying to choose a savings or transaction account.
 While certainly playing a major role in the money you will accumulate from your savings account, the features also provided will also play a major role in the interest that is actually received.
-Here you can see a comparison of the interest rates offered on Westpac savings and transaction accounts, but before you go ahead and just open the savings account with the highest interest rate, make sure you understand the rates of your returns.
+Here you can see a comparison of the interest rates offered on Westpac savings and transaction accounts.

 - Do not make a high interest rate the top priority on a transaction account.
 Your transaction account is for everyday use and you don’t want to have to worry about how many transactions you have made that month which might jeopardise your interest earned – this is why there are specialist high interest savings accounts.
 Your top priority with a transaction account is to keep it convenient and tailored towards your own spending habits otherwise you may see yourself tied up in a range of unwanted fees.

 - Westpac transaction accounts only offer interest to pensioners.
 As you can see, the only Westpac transaction account which offers interest returns on your funds is the Deeming account for over 55s and retirees.

 - Don’t discard a Westpac transaction account if it doesn’t earn you interest.
 It’s alright to have more than one bank account and when you open both a Westpac transaction account and a high interest savings account you can easily link your everyday funds to a high interest account to earn you those returns.